Tougher rules on trading books target global banks

 Policymakers hope that publication of the rules will give clarity on the final, post-crisis regulatory picture for banks so they can forge sustainable businesses.

-While the new rules won’t represent a huge overall hike in capital requirements, they could dampen ambitions to expand trading.
+While the new rules won’t represent a huge overall hike in capital requirements, it could dampen ambitions at lenders to expand trading.
 Some lenders are already scaling back on trading activities to reduce the impact of the new rules.

 Under its final, long-awaited rules on how much capital banks must hold in case stocks, bonds and other markets turn sour as they did in 2007-09, Basel has raised the trading book assets of a bank’s total risk-weighted assets to around 10 percent from 2019 from about 6 percent.